wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 Tags allow API providers to categorize APIs that have similar attributes.
 When a tagged API gets published to the API Developer Portal, its tags appear as clickable links.
 API consumers can use the link to navigate to a category of interest.
 API consumers can also search APIs that match a particular tag on the Developer Portal.

 ## API management components
-API management in Choreo is facilitated by the key components: [API Publisher](#api-publisher), [Developer Portal](#developer-portal), [API Key Manager](#api-key-manager), [Choreo Connect](#choreo-connect), and [Traffic Manager](#traffic-manager).
+API management in Choreo is facilitated by the key components: [Choreo Console](#choreo-console), [Developer Portal](#developer-portal), [API Key Manager](#api-key-manager), [Choreo Connect](#choreo-connect), and [Traffic Manager](#traffic-manager).

-### API publisher
+### Choreo Console
-The API Publisher is designed for API creators to develop, document, secure, test, and version APIs with ease.
+The API section in the Choreo console is designed for API creators to develop, document, secure, test, and version APIs with ease.
 It also caters to more API management-related tasks, such as allowing API Publishers to deploy and publish APIs and applying rate-limiting policies.

 ### Developer portal
 The Developer Portal allows API publishers to host and advertise their APIs and API consumers to discover, evaluate, subscribe to, and consume APIs securely.